-Authorized users of the ACNET console system can run an ACNET Console Instance and have it display on any workstation which supports the X Window protocol.
-This includes Linux and Unix workstations, PC's with X server software (such as Exceed, WRQ Reflection, or XMing), and Macs.
+Authorized users of the Accelerator Controls console system can run an ACNET Console Instance and have it display on any workstation which supports the X Window protocol.
+This includes Linux workstations, PC's with Cygwin-X, and Macs with XQuartz.

-The ACNET control system is located behind a firewall.
+The Accelerator Controls system is on a protected network located behind a firewall.
 Kerberos authentication is required to access control system computers from outside the firewall.
 Two kerberized systems called OUTLAND.FNAL.GOV and OUTBACK.FNAL.GOV have been set up as gateway nodes.
 It is necessary to login to OUTLAND or OUTBACK in order to login to nodes inside the firewall.
 When users request a console account, they are also given accounts on outland and outback.
+The gateway nodes only support access using the SSH protocol with Kerberos authentcaton.

-Most Accelerator Division PC's have Hummingbird Exceed, MIT Kerberos for Windows, and the Exceed Customizations for ACNET Users installed.
+Most Accelerator Division PC's have Cygwin-X, MIT Kerberos for Windows, and the Accelerator Controls Customizations for Windows Users installed.
 This allows a user to start an ACNET console by clicking on an icon.
+See Install on Home PC for installing this software on other PC's.

-The Exceed Customizations for ACNET Users is a series of additions and configuration changes to Exceed which make running an ACNET console and developing ACNET programs eaiser.
+The Accelerator Controls Customizations for Windows Users is a series of shortcuts and scripts which make running an ACNET console and developing Controls programs easier.
+The details of dealing with the gateway nodes (outland and outback), X server, and Kerberos tickets are scripted.
 The modifications include:

-New versions of the Exceed Customizations are released from time to time in order to fix bugs, add new features, or to track changes in the control system and other software.
+New versions of the Accelerator Controls Customizations are released from time to time in order to fix bugs, add new features, or to track changes in the control system and other software.
 (Release Notes here) The latest version can be installed as follows:

 To start an ACNET console, do one of the following: